Frangelico

 According to the manufacturer, the name of the liqueur is based on a legend of a hermit monk named Fra Angelico who lived in the Piedmont region of Italy and "created unique recipes for liqueurs".
 The bottle itself most closely resembles the habit of a Franciscan friar.

-Frangelico is made in a similar manner to some other nut liqueurs: nuts are crumbled up and combined with cocoa, vanilla berries, and other natural flavors, and then left to soak in the base spirit.
-After the spirit has absorbed the flavor of the ingredients, the liqueur is filtered, sweetened, and bottled.

 The brand was purchased by Gruppo Campari in 2010, having previously been owned by William Grant and C&C Group.

 Ingredients

 Frangelico contains sugar, alcohol, hazelnut distillate, natural and artificial flavours, and caramel.